chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 If you are traveling with allies, only one of you makes this roll for the group.
 Each of you may then choose your own benefits on a strong or weak hit.

 On a miss, you gain no benefits of your downtime.
 Perhaps you suffered troubling dreams (Endure Stress).
 Poor weather may have left you weary and cold (Endure Harm).
 Or, you were attacked.
-If in doubt, roll on the Pay the Price table or Ask the Oracle for inspiration.
+If in doubt, roll on the Pay the Price table or Ask for Inspiration for inspiration.
 Depending on what you envision, you can play to see what happens, or jump to the next day as you continue on your journey the worse for wear.

 #### Undertake a Journey